aktumar/DOP_human_detection/README.md

 ## Run

-To run program use following command:

-0. To see all the logs on the user interface, before running, you need to open [cutelog](https://github.com/busimus/cutelog) with the command:
+To see all the logs on the user interface, before running, you need to open [cutelog](https://github.com/busimus/cutelog) with the command:
 ```python
 start cutelog
 ```

+To run program use following command:

 1. Use your local camera.
 Write 'true' to run camera